League of American Bicyclists

 Private Group Riding Skills classes can be scheduled for your group or club.

 For adult cyclists who wish to explore the possibility of commuting to work or school by bike.
 This three hour follow-up to Traffic Skills 101 covers topics including route selection, bicycle choice, dealing with cargo and clothing, bike parking, lighting, reflection, and foul weather riding.
 Included with the class are handouts and student materials.
-The fee is $30.
+The class fee is $30.

 Find and Get Comfortable on a Route